 watchOS 3 brings together notifications, complications, and the new Dock to keep your apps glanceable and responsive.
 Find out about the new additions to watchOS to create stunning visuals and learn about new snapshotting APIs to ensure your app is up to date when people glance at their wrist.
 Take a tour of watchOS 3 enhancements with us and find out which sessions you won't want to miss throughout the week.

 So I'm excited to tell you all about what's new in watchOS 3.

-to make sure that all of your apps run as fast as possible.
+Now, of course we've really focused in watchOS 3 on optimizing the performance of the system, and there's been a ton of changes in this area to make sure that all of your apps run as fast as possible.

 Now in addition to all these enhancements to the system, we've also spent a bunch of time optimizing different things in all of our apps as well.